Ben-Mullins/Server-Manager/README.md

 - Run the command `sudo nginx -s reload` to refresh the NGINX configs.
 Your site should be hosted at http://csprojects.weber.edu/[appname] if everything works correctly.

 ## <u>*Server Tracking Web Application General Information*</u>
 The Server Project Tracker Application is a .NET Core 5.0 ASP.net Razor application and uses Entity Framework Core (the standard for .NET).
-For using the database, the connection string is located in the appsettings.json file located in ServerProjectTracker/SeverProjectTracker.
-However to manipulate the db it is easiest to ssh into the server and use the command: `/opt/mssql-tools/bin/sqlcmd -S localhost -U SA -P 'EXAMPLE PASSWORD'`  the password for the db is located in PLACEHOLDER on the server.
-The actual connection string should look like: `"Data Source=127.0.0.1,1433;Initial Catalog=Server_Tracker;User ID=SA;Password=EXAMPLE!"`,  this connection string can only be used while on the server itself, or you must be behind the Weber State Firewall, and must port tunnel using ssh to bind your local port 1433 to the server's port 1433.

-If you need to update the web app on the server with the latest git push, the source files are located on the server at `/opt/Tracker/Server-Manager/` and all files lower than that directory.
+As re reminder, the source files are located on the server at `/opt/Tracker/Server-Manager/`.
 All published files are located in `/opt/Tracker/Server-Tracker/`.

-For security reasons, please do not push the actual db password to the github repository, you may need to stash changes or rewrite the appsettings.json connection string.
-The basic commands for updating the files will go as follows:
+Using the database is detailed further down.
+For connecting to the database, the connection string can be found in:
+- From the server at `/opt/Tracker/Server-Manager/ServerProjectTracker/ServerProjectTracker/appsettings.json`
+- From this github repositroy `Server-Manager/ServerProjectTracker/ServerProjectTracker/appsettings.json`.
+- And the connection string should be `"Data Source=127.0.0.1,1433;Initial Catalog=Server_Tracker;User ID=SA;Password=CSWeber!"`.

+**However it should be noted that this connection string will only work when running from on the server itself, or if you are behind the Weber firewall and have an ssh tunnel setup to bind your local port 1433 to the server's port 1433.**

+If you need to update the web app on the server with the latest git push, the following commands can update it:

-1. `cd /opt/Tracker/Server-manager`
+1. `cd /opt/Tracker/Server-Manager`
 2. `git pull origin master`
 3. `cd /ServerProjectTracker`
 4. `sudo dotnet publish -c Release -o /opt/Tracker/Server-Tracker`

 You should always publish to the Server-Tracker folder, as those files are looked at by the associated service for the web application.
 This service is located at `/etc/systemd/system` and is called `tracker-app.service`.
 Once you update the files make sure to restart the service by using the command: `sudo systemctl restart tracker-app.service`

-<b>Our application for now uses a simple unsecure login system, so please do not use a common password.
-We intended to eventually have this app use Weber State's CAS login system, but were unable to implement it.</b>
+**Our application for now uses a simple unsecure login system, so please do not use a common password.
+We intended to eventually have this app use Weber State's CAS login system, but were unable to implement it.**

 ## <u>*Nginx Information*</u>